Code Enforcement Officer

 - Access to innovation work spaces

-The Neighborhood Services Department is looking for individuals to join their team to perform interior and exterior inspections of commercial buildings, structures, multi-family complexes, residential properties, and developed and undeveloped land to ensure compliance with municipal codes and ordinances relating to public nuisances, zoning, trash, weeds, signs, housing standards, business licensing, and other duties for the Neighborhood Services Department.
+The Neighborhood Services Department is looking for individuals to perform interior and exterior inspections of commercial buildings, structures, multi-family complexes, residential properties, and developed/undeveloped land.
+This position is responsible for ensuring compliance with municipal codes and ordinances relating to public nuisances, zoning, trash, weeds, signs, housing standards, business licensing, and other duties for the Neighborhood Services Department.

 - Interprets and enforces City codes and ordinances pertaining to zoning, housing, building, and planning

-- Schedules and performs detailed inspections through the Multi-Family Systematic Housing Inspection Program (Aurora Health and Housing Code - Section 22-566) to maintain or achieve minimum housing standards
+- Researches property ownership Schedules and performs detailed inspections through the Multi-Family Systematic Housing Inspection Program (Aurora Health and Housing Code - Section 22-566) to maintain or achieve minimum housing standards

 - Coordinates and performs inspections of rental properties to ensure compliance with general housing, electrical, plumbing, and structural maintenance requirements